 Can I Be Tested at MedExpress for COVID-19?

-Yes, COVID-19 lab testing is being offered at designated centers to those who meet CDC-based screening criteria.
-Please click here for a list of our testing locations, including some drive-up testing locations.
+Yes, COVID-19 testing is being offered at designated centers when determined medically appropriate (by a healthcare provider) for known or suspected exposure.
+Click here for a list of our testing locations, including some drive-up testing locations.
+Please note that tests are available on a limited basis.
 As this situation continues to evolve, please re-visit this website frequently for any updates.

-How Long Will It Take to Get Results from My COVID-19 Test?
+How Long Will It Take to Get Results from My COVID-19 Rapid Test?

-Timing may vary depending on the volume of tests being performed by our commercial lab partner, but it typically takes around three to eight days for patients to get results.
-If you were tested at a MedExpress center and are awaiting your results, a member of our team will call you once we receive the results.
+Timing may vary depending on the volume of tests being performed by our commercial lab partner in your region.
+However, due to an increase in COVID-19 testing nationwide, our lab partners are currently experiencing longer-than-normal turnaround times for testing results.
+If you were tested at a MedExpress center and are awaiting your results, a member of our team will call you once we receive your results.